What is records classification?

 Using the ECS

-For assistance and/or advice in implementing the Enterprise Classification Scheme please contact Records Services.
+For classification advice and/or assistance in implementing the ECS, please contact us: firstname.lastname@example.org.